Overall, the main positives from the recent data are in employment, consumption growth and housing:

-Real retail sales reached a new all-time high in July; annual growth in August was 0.8% yoy.
+Real retail sales reached a new all-time high in July, growing 1.4% yoy.
 The range has generally been centered around 2.5% yoy for most of the past 20 years.
 The latest month is near the bottom of the range.

 The main negatives in the macro data are concentrated in the manufacturing sector, as the next several slides show.
 It's important to note that manufacturing accounts for less than 10% of US employment and GDP, so these measures are of lesser importance.
 Even within manufacturing, the weakness is concentrated; most sectors are not contracting (more on this here).

-Core durable goods orders (excluding military, so that it measures consumption, and transportation, which is highly volatile) fell 3.7% yoy (nominal) in August.
+Core durable goods orders (excluding military, so that it measures consumption, and transportation, which is highly volatile) rose 0.2% yoy (nominal) in July, its first month of annual growth since April 2015.
 During the heart of the prior bull market, growth was typically 7-13%.
 Weakness in durable goods has not been a useful predictor of broader economic weakness in the past (arrows).

 This is a nominal measure and thus negatively impacted by the fall in the inflation rate.
 On a real basis, growth continues to trend higher (blue line is real; gray line is nominal; chart from Doug Short).

-Industrial production growth fell -1.1% in August.
-The more important manufacturing component (excluding mining and oil/gas extraction; red line) fell -0.2% yoy.
+Industrial production growth fell -0.5% in July.
+The more important manufacturing component (excluding mining and oil/gas extraction; red line) grew +0.4% yoy.
 It's a volatile series: manufacturing growth was lower at points in both 2013 and 2014 before rebounding strongly.

 Housing sales in July reached a new 9 year high.
 Housing starts and permits are near an 8 year high but growth is flattening.
 Overall levels of construction and sales are small relative to prior bull markets but the trend is higher.

-First, new houses sold was 609,000 in August, slightly lower than in July's sales which were at the highest level in the past 9 years.
-Growth was 21% over the past year after growing 12% yoy in August 2015.
+First, new houses sold was 654,000 in July, the highest level in the past 9 years.
+Growth was 31% over the past year after growing 24% yoy in July 2015.

-Second, overall starts in August remained near an 8 year high but growth is flattening.
+Second, overall starts in July remained at an 8 year high but growth is flattening.